microsoft/react-native-windows-samples/website/versioned_docs/version-0.67/debugging-javascript.md

 > **Important:** Direct Debugging is relatively new and may still have some rough edges, depending on your choice of engine and debugger.
 See [Web vs. Direct Debugging](#web-vs-direct-debugging) for details.

+> **Important:** Some versions of Hermes have a [known issue with direct debugging not showing variable evaluations or breakpoints correctly](https://github.com/microsoft/react-native-windows/issues/12654) that may be fixed, at which point this warning can be removed.

 ### Step 1: Enable Direct Debugging

 You have two options to enable Direct Debugging: at compile-time in your app's native code or at runtime via the in-app Developer Menu.